 Brooklyn Mediation Center

 210 Joralemon St., Suite 618 Brooklyn, NY 11201

-The New York Peace Institute envisions a world in which all people have the resources to creatively and constructively resolve their differences.
+New York Peace Institute envisions a world in which all people have the resources to creatively and constructively resolve their differences.

 People disagree and arguments escalate.
-As experts in conflict response, the New York Peace Institute empowers people to find creative and durable solutions to their disputes.
+As experts in conflict response, New York Peace Institute empowers people to find creative and durable solutions to their disputes.
 We teach vital conflict resolution skills to communities and organizations, and we advance the field by training and certifying professional mediators.